MatheswaranSagadevan/AspnetCoreTestApp/README.md

   8.b) Using CLI command prompt, navigate to the project folder with CD <..
 Your actualProject Path..> and execute dotnet run.
 9) That is it !!
 This application is up and running !! :) :)

-# Do you want fiddle it ?
+# Do you want to fiddle it ?
 1) you could fiddle with this api using fiddler or postman.
 2) Example with Postman: